 Step 4: Assemble the tacos

 Just go as you wish, but I like to layer the breaded hearts of palm and avocado over the tacos, then topped with the slaw, pico de gallo and drizzle some spicy mayo over.
 A final squeeze of lime juice and dig in!

 Watch how to make it

 Other serving suggestions

 This is a very fun and highly customizable recipe!
-The combination of cilantro, crunchy green cabbage, pico de gallo and spicy mayo is def a favorite for us, but other awesome garnishes include: vegan tartar sauce, chipotle sauce, guacamole or vegan avocado crema, pickled red onions, spicy peach salsa, vegan sour cream, cucumber mango salsa, chopped tomato and sliced jalapeño.
+The combination of cilantro, crunchy green cabbage, pico de gallo and spicy mayo is def a favorite for us, but other awesome garnishes include: vegan tartar sauce, chipotle sauce, guacamole or vegan avocado crema, Mexican pickled red onions or balsamic pickled onions , spicy peach salsa, vegan sour cream, cucumber mango salsa, chopped tomato and sliced jalapeño.
 In any cases, serve these tacos with a homemade Mexican horchata!

 Tips when making these vegan fish tacos